captain-bender/mysql-docker-demo/integration_exercises.md

-# Optional Extension for Python users
+# Use Python to connect to the datbase

 **Prerequisite (quick):** create and activate a Python virtual environment and install dependencies before running the examples below.